georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  **How pull requests facilitate code reviews and collaboration**

+ 1. Discussion and feedback

+ PRs provide a platform for discussion about the changes.
+Team members can ask questions, provide feedback, and discuss the implementation details which leads to better communication and understanding among members

+ 2. Code review process

+  Pull requests allow team members to review the changes before they are merged into the main branch by comenting on specific lines and improving on suggestions

+ 3. Approval Workflow

+ Only approved changes get merged into the main branch, ensuring that multiple sets of eyes have vetted the changes.

+ **Steps to create and review pull requests**

+ 1. Create a new branch from the main branch for your feature or bug fix using this code, (git checkout -b feature-branch)

+ 2. Make your changes in the new branch and commit them using the commands, (git add . git commit -m "Add new feature")

+ 3. Push the Branch to GitHub: (git push origin feature-branch)

+ 4. Open a pull request:

+ -Navigate to your repository on GitHub.

+ -Click on the "Pull requests" tab.

+ -Click the "New pull request" button.

+ -Select your feature branch as the source and the main branch as the target.

+ -Add a title and description for your pull request.
+The title should be concise, and the description should provide context about the changes.

+ -Click "Create pull request."Navigate to your repository on GitHub.

+ -Click on the "Pull requests" tab.

+ -Click the "New pull request" button.

+ -Select your feature branch as the source and the main branch as the target.

+ -Add a title and description for your pull request.
+The title should be concise, and the description should provide context about the changes.

+ -Click "Create pull request."

+**Reviewing a pull request**

+ 1. Open the Pull Request:

+ -Navigate to the repository on GitHub.

+ -Click on the "Pull requests" tab.

+ -Select the pull request you want to review.

+ 2. Review Changes:

+ -Go through the changes made in the pull request.
+GitHub shows a diff of what has been added, modified, or deleted.

+ -Comment on specific lines if you have questions, suggestions, or need clarification.

+ -Use the "Review changes" button to summarize your feedback:

+  -Comment: Provide general comments without approving or requesting changes.

+  -Approve: Approve the changes if everything looks good.

+  -Request changes: Request changes if there are issues that need to be addressed before the PR can be merged.

 GitHub Actions:
 **Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.**